Trump criminally charged in New York, a first for a US ex-president | Politics

 Donald Trump has been indicted by a Manhattan grand jury after a probe into hush money paid to porn star Stormy Daniels, becoming the first former U.S. president to face criminal charges even as he makes another run for the White House.

-Some 44% of Republicans said he should drop out of the race if he is indicted, according to a Reuters/Ipsos poll released last week.
-Trump's allies and fellow Republicans blasted the indictment as politically motivated, while Democrats said he is not immune from the rule of law.

-Even potential presidential rivals voiced support for Trump.
-"This will only serve to divide our country," Trump's former vice president Mike Pence said on CNN.
-The White House declined to comment.

 Outside the courthouse, several protesters silently held signs criticizing Trump.
 Authorities bolstered security around the courthouse after Trump called for nationwide protests on March 18, recalling his charged rhetoric ahead of the Jan.
-6, 2021, attack on the U.S. Capitol.
+6, 2021, attack on the U.S. Capitol by his supporters.
 HUSH MONEY

 Daniels, whose real name is Stephanie Clifford, has said she received money in exchange for keeping silent about a sexual encounter she had with Trump in 2006.
 The former president's personal lawyer Michael Cohen has said he coordinated with Trump on the payments to Daniels and to a second woman, former Playboy model Karen McDougal, who also said she had a sexual relationship with him.
 Trump has denied having affairs with either woman.